 Below are eight common questions — plus one of our panelist’s favorite wild cards — that candidates should prepare to encounter, touching on everything from data to people management styles to managing former colleagues.

-After that, our experts offer six bits of general advice on how to approach the interview, including what to wear and how to talk compensation.
+After that, our experts offer six bits of general advice on how to approach a sales manager interview, including what to wear and how to talk compensation.

 “Why is now the right time for you to become a manager?”